 Phone.com offers guides for the entire setup process, which is great if you aren’t technology savvy.
 Once complete, managing users, extensions and configuration options with the online portal is quite simple.
 You can have the system call you to record your own greetings, and there’s even a function to enter text to be read to your callers on the auto attendant.

 What Phone.com Is Missing

 One of the drawbacks of Phone.com is the additional fees charged for certain features like voicemail transcription.
 This is especially unfortunate considering that Google Voice offers it completely free of charge.
 The lack of after-hours customer support is another downside when compared to the 24/7 service provided by Nextiva.

 Our readers give Phone.com mixed reviews, with a 3 out of 5 star rating.
 Customers appreciate that the service is inexpensive, and others appreciate the flexibility of the plans.
 However, some say Phone.com suffers from frequent down times.
 For more reviews, visit our Phone.com user reviews page.

 Where to Find Phone.com

-If you’re a solopreneur looking to minimize costs in any way possible, Google Voice isn’t a bad way to establish a business line.
-However, if you want to ensure a professional appearance, you’ll the need features, functionality and support that are beyond what Google Voice has to offer.
-There are many VoIP and virtual phone systems with affordable alternatives to choose from, however, our recommendation is Grasshopper.
+If you’re a solopreneur looking to minimize costs, Google Voice is an effective way to establish a business line.
+However, if your company grows to more than a few people, you’ll want features and support that are beyond what the service can offer you.
+There are many VoIP and virtual phone systems with affordable alternatives to choose from that provide advanced features at an affordable price.

-Grasshopper gives you the majority of features that you’ll find with the larger VoIP providers and allows you to appear more professional with the addition of an auto attendant and a free toll-free number.
-If you’re looking for an affordable alternative to Google Voice that doesn’t charge for additional users and offers a 30-day money back guarantee, Grasshopper is for you.
-Get started with Grasshopper by using the button below.
+Grasshopper allows you to appear more professional with the addition of an auto attendant and a free toll-free number.
+If you’re looking for an affordable alternative to Google Voice that doesn’t charge for additional users and offers a seven-day free trial, Grasshopper is for you.
+Get started with Grasshopper by clicking the button below.